leandroinacio/the-serverless-list/README.md

-# the-daily-ciandt
+# the-serverless-list

-The daily CI&T is a news service made with nodejs and serverless.
+The serverless list is a news service made with nodejs and serverless.

 ## Installation